3 Quickstart

 3.2 Step 1: verify the solver with a null run

 Run null.R first.
 A null run applies no shocks, so every model variable should return zero.
-If it completes without error and all values are zero, the solver, data pipeline, and model file are all working correctly.
 Note that the examples below use source() to run a specific script but for interactive runs opening the scripts generated by ems_example() within RStudio is recommended.

 source(paths[basename(paths) == "null.R"])